MarineYachtRadar/mayara/docs/user-guide/protocol-debugger.md

 - Verify `--features dev` was used at compile time
 - Check that radars are connected and transmitting
 - Look at the Radar Status card for connection state
+- Check the browser console for WebSocket errors
+- Try refreshing the page (the debug panel reconnects automatically)

 ### "Can't see chart plotter commands"

-This is expected.
-Use `tcpdump` for full traffic capture.
+This is expected for direct commands.
+However:
+- For Furuno: State changes are visible via polling every 2 seconds
+- For Navico/Raymarine/Garmin: Status broadcasts show the effect
+- Use `tcpdump` to capture the actual commands

 ### "Decoded fields are empty"

 The decoder may not recognize the message format.
 The raw hex is always available.
+Use the "Unknown Only" filter to find these messages.
 Consider contributing to the protocol documentation.

+### "Radar not appearing in filter dropdown"

+- Wait for some events to arrive (the dropdown populates from event data)
+- Check that the radar is actually connected

 ### "Recording file is empty"